Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 History Of Carp As Food

 They are native to Asia and parts of Europe.
-Due to their popularity as food, carp have also been introduced around the world and are a thriving and numerous species in North America.
+Due to their popularity as food, Asian carp have also been introduced around the world and are thriving and numerous species in North America.

-As carp were so popular where they were native in Europe, they were soon introduced throughout the rest of Europe and were a prized source of food.
+As carp were so popular where they were native in Europe, they were soon introduced to fresh water in the rest of Europe and were a prized source of food.

 At one time, carp were considered fit for the tables of kings and emperors and graced the feasts of the rich and mighty.
 Henry VIII of England had his own carp pond, whose sole purpose was to provide carp for his table.